jaheyns/CfdOF/Readme.md

 with which Paraview comes bundled.
 This can be installed manually using the above link, or by clicking the relevant button in the Preferences panel described above.

+Please note that User Access Control in Windows 10 can restrict write access to the Program Files directory, which interferes with the installation of cfMesh and HiSA in blueCFD-Core. **It is therefore recommended that blueCFD-Core be installed outside the Program Files folder.**

 Set the OpenFOAM install directory in the preferences panel to \<blueCFD install directory\>\OpenFOAM-5.x